Digital Content Creation Course for Brands

 Ideally, you would want to edit your post to check for any grammar errors.

 Step 3: Publish post and drive traffic.

-Once you have your post published.
-Drive traffic to your blog by sharing on other social media platforms and/or your email newsletter.
+Once you have your post published, drive traffic to your blog by sharing your content on other social media platforms and/or your email newsletters.

 Your email list is very valuable.
 It's standard for online businesses selling products to have a way to communicate your offerings to your current and prospective customers.
-A list serves to inform your community of any new collection, services/offerings, sales and promotions.
+An email list serves to inform your community of any new collections, services/offerings, sales and promotions.
 The goal of email marketing is to drive traffic to your website.
 Creating personalized and captivating emails is an invitation.